nekoandco/catloafCoffee/_posts/2024-07-04-ive-been-bewitched-by-the-woman-on-the-tv.md

 layout: post
 tags: autism
 title: "I’ve been bewitched by the woman on the TV."
+subtitle: "It's not a sex thing, I promise."
 ---

 ![a television sitting on top of a step ladder](https://images.unsplash.com/photo-1571415060716-baff5f717c37?q=80&w=1734&auto=format&fit=crop&ixlib=rb-4.1.0&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)